ezeksunday/Predicting-Clothes-Sizes-Using-Machine-Learning/README.md

 •	Built classification models Decision Tree and Random Forest
 •	Evaluate the model performance using Cross-validation with a focus on accuracy and F1 score
 •	Random Forest Achieved an optimal performance accuracy of 62% with F1 Score of 61% after optimizing hyperparameters
 •	During cross-validation, the model achieved an accuracy of around 60.9% across different training-validation splits.
 This suggests that the model has moderate classification performance.
-However, the performance might be improve with larger dataset.
+However, the performance might be improve with better quality dataset or larger dataset.

 - Model link: [here](https://predicting-clothes-sizes-using-maching-learning.streamlit.app/)